 Board of Education Policy 3420: Non-Discrimination and Anti-Harassment in the School District

-The Board of Education is committed to providing an environment free from discrimination and harassment.
-Accordingly, the Board prohibits discrimination and harassment on the basis of race, color, religion (including attire, clothing or facial hair worn as a form of religious observance), national origin, sex, sexual orientation, gender expression or identity, age, disability or other legally protected category.
-Such actions and occurrences are prohibited regardless of whether they take place on School District premises or at school sponsored events, programs, or activities held at other locations, and include instances which occur off school grounds, but which can reasonably be expected to materially and substantially disrupt the educational process.
+Such actions and occurrences are prohibited regardless of whether they take place on school district property or at school functions or activities held at other locations, and include instances which occur off school property, but which can reasonably be expected to materially and substantially disrupt the educational process.

-Determinations as to whether conduct or occurrences constitute discrimination or harassment for the purposes of this Policy and its implementing Administrative Regulations will be made consistent with applicable law.
+Determinations as to whether conduct or occurrences constitute discrimination and/or harassment for the purposes of this Policy and its implementing Administrative Regulations will be made consistent with applicable law.
 Such determinations may depend upon a number of factors, including but not limited to: the particular conduct or occurrence at issue, the ages of the parties involved, the context in which the conduct or occurrence takes place, the relationship of the parties to one another, the category or characteristic that is alleged to have been the basis for the action or occurrence, and other considerations as are necessary and consistent with law.
 The characterizations and examples below are intended to serve as a general guide for individuals in determining whether to file a complaint of discrimination or harassment, and should not be construed to add or limit the rights individuals and entities possess as a matter of law.

-Harassment generally consists of subjecting an individual, on the basis of his/her membership in a protected class, to conduct and/or communications that are sufficiently severe, pervasive, or persistent as to have the purpose or effect of: creating an intimidating, hostile, or offensive environment; substantially or unreasonably interfering with an individual’s work or a student’s educational performance, opportunities, benefits, or well-being; or otherwise adversely affecting an individual’s employment or educational opportunities.
+This conduct may, among other things, have the purpose or effect of: subjecting the individual to inferior terms, conditions, or privileges of employment; creating an intimidating, hostile, or offensive environment; substantially or unreasonably interfering with an individual’s work or a student’s educational performance, opportunities, benefits, or well-being; or otherwise adversely affecting an individual’s employment or educational opportunities.

-Civil Rights Compliance Officer
+Civil Rights Compliance Officer (CRCO)

-The District will designate one or more individuals to serve as Civil Rights Compliance Officer.
-The Civil Rights Compliance Officer will be responsible for coordinating the District’s efforts to comply with and carry out its responsibilities regarding non-discrimination and anti-harassment, including investigations of complaints alleging discrimination, harassment, or the failure of the District to comply with its obligations under relevant non-discrimination and anti-harassment laws and regulations (e.g., the Americans with Disabilities Act, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973).
+The District will designate one or more individuals to serve as Civil Rights Compliance Officer (CRCO).
+The CRCO(s) will be responsible for coordinating the District’s efforts to comply with and carry out its responsibilities regarding non-discrimination and anti-harassment, including investigations of complaints alleging discrimination, harassment, or the failure of the District to comply with its obligations under relevant non-discrimination and anti-harassment laws and regulations (e.g., the Americans with Disabilities Act, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973).

-The School District will act to promptly, thoroughly, and equitably investigate all complaints, whether verbal or written, of discrimination and/or harassment based on any of the characteristics described above, and will promptly take appropriate action to protect individuals from further discrimination or harassment.
-In the event an anonymous complaint is filed, the District will respond to the extent possible.
+The District will act to promptly, thoroughly, and equitably investigate all complaints, whether verbal or written, of discrimination and/or harassment based on any of the characteristics described above, and will promptly take appropriate action to protect individuals from further

-It is essential that any individual who is aware of a possible occurrence of discrimination or harassment immediately report such occurrence.
-All reports will be directed or forwarded to the District’s designated Civil Rights Compliance Officer.
+Anyone who experiences, witnesses, or becomes aware of potential instances of discrimination or harassment is encouraged to report the behavior to a supervisor, building principal, other administration or the CRCO(s).
+All reports will be directed or forwarded to the District’s designated CRCO(s).
 Such complaints are recommended to be in writing, although verbal complaints of discrimination or harassment will also be promptly investigated in accordance with applicable law and District policy and procedure.
-In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in such a capacity, or to the Superintendent.
+In the event the CRCO is the alleged offender, the report will be directed to another CRCO, if the District has designated another individual to serve in such a capacity, or to the Superintendent.

 To the extent possible, all complaints will be treated as confidential.
 Disclosure may, however, be necessary to complete a thorough investigation of the charges and/or notify law enforcement officials.